Gyoo/LiveSplit.SplitsBet/README.md

 - `!betcommands` Shows the available commands
 - `!score` Shows your score during a run
 - `!highscore` Shows the current highest score
+- `!version` Shows the current version of SplitsBet in use

 ### Score system